 Students and employees can access the building where PHSU is located in three ways, through the main entrance at the corner of Market and Jefferson, through the patio entrance on Market St., or through the entrance on Chestnut St. All three entrances require a pin pad and access card system.
 The main doors are automatically unlocked during normal business hours from 8am until 5pm Monday through Friday (except holidays).
 Students can access space (using their access card) from 6 a.m. to 8 a.m. and 5 p.m. to 12:00 a.m. seven days a week.
 Employees have 24/7 access to the campus with their access card.
 Guests and visitors must be signed-in at the main lobby reception desk.
-O n e Contract Security Officer is assigned to the campus to patrol the University's on-campus Clery geography seven days a week from 6:00 a.m. to 12:00 a.m.
+On e Contract Security Officer is assigned to the campus to patrol the University's on-campus Clery geography seven days a week from 6:00 a.m. to 4:00 p.m.
+Two Contract Security Officers are assigned to the campus to patrol the University's on-campus Clery geography seven days a week from 4:00 p.m. to 12:00 p.m.
 Contract Security also conducts at least one mobile patrol of the area between 12:00 a.m. and 6:00 a.m.